 If you have been arrested for any charge, you want to find the best attorney who can help you fight the charges.
-You might be tempted to just search for a “defense lawyer near me,” but if you don’t know what to look for, you might not end up getting someone with the experience and skills you need.
+You might even just search for a “defense lawyer near me,” but if you don’t know what to look for, you might not find someone with the experience and skills you need.
 I am attorney Peter Liss and I have over 35 years of experience helping thousands of people fight all types of criminal charges.
-I can help you with your case from the beginning all the way to the end, including helping you find the best attorney and what to ask during your initial consultation.
+I can help you with your case from beginning to end, but to make sure you are confident in your representation, I put together this guide on how to find a good criminal defense attorney.

-If this is the first time you’ve found yourself in legal trouble before, you might not know where to turn when you are arrested.
+If this is the first time you’ve found yourself in legal trouble, you might not know where to turn.
 You may be inclined to search online for a “defense attorney near me,” but you probably don’t know what to look for when hiring one.
-While you might consider reviews from past clients or ask your friends or family for advice on who they recommend, ultimately you’ll need to make the decision for yourself.
+While you might consider reviews from past clients or ask your friends or family for recommendations, you’ll ultimately need to make the decision yourself.
 Here are some tips to help you hire the best lawyer for your needs:

 Check Ratings, Especially on AVVO

 When trying to find the right attorney for your case, check the usual rating sites, like Yelp and Google, but don’t forget to check AVVO, a top legal website that offers ratings and reviews for 95% of all American lawyers.
 I have 75 five-star reviews and a near-perfect rating on AVVO and 5 stars on Yelp and Google.

 Also, see if the attorney has any prestigious awards or honors.
 For example, I have an AV rating from Martindale-Hubbell, meaning my fellow lawyer have judged me to demonstrate the highest level of legal skills and standards in the field.